DefaultCoordinatedAccelLimit Parameter

 By default, the DefaultCoordinatedAccelLimit parameter causes the controller to decrease the speed of coordinated moves to a lower speed that is nonzero.
 To make sure that the controller always decreases the speed of coordinated moves to zero, change the setting of the CoordinatedAccelLimitSetup Parameter to Decel to Zero Velocity.

-The DefaultCoordinatedAccelLimit parameter specifies the maximum acceleration of each axis in a move, not the coordinated acceleration of the move.
+The change in velocity as a function of time. of the move.
 To determine the value to use for this parameter, start by setting this parameter to the same value as the DefaultCoordinatedRampRate Parameter.
 Then adjust the value as necessary.

 Because the angle at point B is greater than the angle at point C, the coordinated speed is less at point B than it is at point C.